Hirendra12784/country-details/README.md

-# Countryinfopython
+# Countrydetailspython
-getting country information using python
+getting information about the country using python